cran-task-views/Databases/README.md

 management.

-As datasets become larger and larger, it is impossible for people to save them in traditional format such as spreadsheet, raw text file, etc., which could not fit on devices with limited storage and could not be easily shared and distributed across collaborators.
+As datasets become larger and larger, it is impossible for people to save them in traditional file formats such as spreadsheet, raw text file, etc., which could not fit on devices with limited storage and could not be easily shared across collaborators.
 Instead, people nowadays tend to store data in databases for more scalable and reliable data management.